Robotic Spray Painting Arm

 Another feature that varies according to the robot brand is the painting software, this feature is extremely important because it helps the robot to program easily the complex painting trajectories and it can include 3D models.

 Robot Integrator for Robotic Painting Cell

 Consult always with a robot integrator, they guide not only what other equipment to buy but also where to get it.
-For example, the robotic spray requires pressure regulators, degree of freedom of the robot, applicator, programming software for painting robots, colour changer to name a few.
+For example, the robotic spray requires pressure regulators, degree of freedom of the robot, applicator, programming software for painting robots, and colour changer to name a few.

 The robot integrator will help with the integration of the painting and process equipment.
 Robots require the painting process parameters with tracking systems for paint finishing consistency.
-For example, the user interfaces with process control systems, get an idea of the ROI, and after-sale support.
+For example, the user interfaces with process control systems, and gets an idea of the ROI, and after-sale support.
 It is the whole automation package.
 Phoenix’s extensive automated painting experience can help you overcome any challenges with paint finishing throughput, consistency, and quality.